makeabilitylab/FlyMeThrough/README.md

 We plan to release the complete scripts to this repository shortly, including:
 - The annotation and visualization interfaces code of *FlyMeThrough*.

+## Contact

+If you have any questions or encounter any issues, please feel free to open an [issue](../../issues) on this repository,
+or contact the co-first author **Ruiqi Chen** directly.